The Letter

 I was never a big fan of school.
 My favorite part of the day was getting off the school bus.
 One wintry day, I noticed a large manila envelope sticking out of the mailbox.
 My heart started to race because I had waited for this big, beautiful envelope for nearly four months.
-I ran inside the house and with my winter coat still on, I slowly opened the envelope.
-I paused for a moment knowing how important the letter inside was to me.
-It was either going to make my life better, or worse.
+I ran inside the house, and with my winter coat still on, I slowly opened the envelope.
+I paused for a moment, knowing how important the letter inside was to me.
+It was either going to make my life better or worse.
 I braced myself for the rejection, but deeply hoped for an acceptance letter.
 I pulled the crisp, white paper out of the envelope and read the words right there in black and white.
 The words I had dreamed about every night.
-The words that would flip my upside down world into something new and better.
-Finally there was a break in the clouds.
-I whispered a “thank you” to God before running to the kitchen where my mother was cooking.
+The words that would flip my upside-down world into something new and better.
+Finally, there was a break in the clouds.
+I whispered a “thank you” to God before running to the kitchen, where my mother was cooking.
 I had not considered for a single moment that I would not join the program if I was accepted.
 Feeling as though nothing good had ever happened to me so far in life, this was a huge deal.
 It meant I was worth something, at least that’s what I believed.
-Only one other time I had tried out for something.
-In fourth grade I was two weeks from being in the Gold Band and I could hardly wait.
+Only one other time had I tried out for something.
+In fourth grade, I was two weeks from being in the Gold Band, and I could hardly wait.
 I was literally counting down the hours and days until it was official.
 I remember thinking how happy I finally was.
-But then I came home one day and my saxophone was gone.
-My mother told me that I didn’t practice enough and they weren’t paying for it anymore.
+But then I came home one day, and my saxophone was gone.
+My mother told me that I didn’t practice enough, and they weren’t paying for it anymore.
 The saxophone was the first thing I was happy about since being molested.
-I would find out years later that the truth was, my parents could not afford the payments any more.
+I would find out years later that the truth was, my parents could not afford the payments anymore.
 But my mother failed to swallow her pride and just tell me the truth.
 I would have been terribly disappointed, but I would have understood.
-Here I was again, years later trying one more time to lean into something I loved and putting myself out there.
-For the second time, I was brave enough to step out into the big world and they said, “yes!”
+Here I was again, years later, trying one more time to lean into something I loved and putting myself out there.
+For the second time, I was brave enough to step out into the big world, and they said, “Yes!”

-Some hurts are harder to heal than others, as I am sure you already understand.
+Some hurts are harder to heal than others, as I am sure you already know.
 When it comes to family, I think they can inflict the deepest wounds.
-Our parents have the greatest impact on our lives in so many ways.
+Our parents can have the greatest impact on our lives in so many ways.
 Their nurturing style affects our perspective on life, relationships, and how we see ourselves.
 In the book “Growing Up Again” by J. Clarke and C. Dawson, chapter six explains the importance of having nurturing parents or caregivers because it shapes who we become as adults.
 There are six different nurturing positions ranging from abuse to neglect.
 There's Abuse, Conditional Care, Assertive Care, Supportive Care, Overindulgence, and Neglect.
 I am sure you can deduce from the list that abuse and neglect, on both ends of the scale, would be the most detrimental for growth.
-In abuse, the child gets plenty of attention, it is just the wrong kind of attention.
+In abuse, the child gets plenty of attention, but it is just the wrong kind of attention.
 Neglect fails to give the proper amount of attention.
 Both of these negative influences can cause children to believe they have no self-worth.
 They create catastrophic repercussions to the child’s learning capacity and understanding of the world around them.

 Art therapy has become a leading way to find nurturing on our own.
 Creativity is said to release hormones that calm the mind and body.
-In the field of neuroscience they say art enhances brain function by impacting brain wave patterns, emotions, and the nervous system (acrm.org).
+In the field of neuroscience, they say art enhances brain function by impacting brain wave patterns, emotions, and the nervous system (acrm.org).
 In a nutshell, art can be healing.
-For me, I have always enjoyed writing and drawing.
+I have always enjoyed writing and drawing.
 I gave both up after the writing program that year and did not consider it again for over a decade.
-It was a family friend that encouraged me to go to college years later and I graduated with a Bachelor in Fine Art.
+It was a family friend who encouraged me to go to college years later, and I graduated with a Bachelor's in Fine Arts.
 I sculpted, weaved, painted, and drew.
 It reignited the creativity I had pushed down as a teenager.
-But some of the messages I received from my mother has always made me feel like everything I do is never good enough, or that at any moment it can be taken away.
+But some of the messages I received from my mother have always made me feel like everything I do is never good enough, or that at any moment it can be taken away.
 So I critique myself with a very large magnifying glass and consider that playing fair, but it is not.
 Critiquing myself so severely only steals away the nurturing part of the process.
 It's hard, but I must set aside my personal expectations and allow myself to just express what I need to.
-It is not about being perfect, it is about reaching deep down inside of yourself and sharing it through dance, painting, singing, or whatever it is that helps you heal.
+It is not about being perfect; it is about reaching deep down inside of yourself and sharing it through dance, painting, singing, or whatever it is that helps you heal.
 Art should never be a comparison game either.
 When I write, it is my writing, not Shakespeare's.
 When I paint, it's my painting, not Michelangelo's.
-Creative arts like music, dance, drama, writing, and visual arts can bring so much peace and joy for your soul.
+Creative arts like music, dance, drama, writing, and visual arts can bring so much peace and joy to your soul.
 It can become a break from the negative thoughts or habits we often turn to.
 A huge struggle for those with depression and suicidal thoughts is the battle for control.
-On that snowy day in Acosta I had no control whether I was joining that program or not, but now I can decide for myself.
-It is not completely lost, it is simply delayed.
+On that snowy day in Acosta, I had no control over whether I was joining that program or not, but now I can decide for myself.
+It is not completely lost; it is simply delayed.
 Once you discover what you enjoy doing, you can control when, how, and where you get involved.
-You are the creator and it will open areas in your mind that offer a break from the endless spiral that comes with mental health struggles.
+You are the creator, and it will open areas in your mind that offer a break from the endless spiral that comes with mental health struggles.
 I can't change the fact that I had little to no nurturing growing up, but I can fill in that dark hole myself by nurturing myself through the arts.

 References: